krakenrf/krakensdr_doa/README.md

 1. [FEATURE] It would be better if the KrakenSDR controls, spectrum and/or DOA graphs could be accessible from the same page.
 Future work will look to integrate the controls in a sidebar.

-2. [FEATURE] ALL VFO output for Kraken Pro App JSON format does not yet work.
-When the Kraken Pro App is released and supports this it will be added.

-3. [FEATURE] Wideband scanning.
+2. [FEATURE] Wideband scanning.
 There should be a feature to rapidly scan through a set of frequencies over a wide bandwidth, and perform DFing on a signal in that set if it is active.
 To do this a rapid scan feature that does not do coherent calibration needs to be implemented first.
 Then when an active signal is found, calibrate as fast as possible, and do the DoA calculation on that signal for a set period of time, before returning to scan mode.

-This software was 95% developed by Tamas Peto, and makes use of his pyAPRIL and pyARGUS libraries.
-See his website at www.tamaspeto.com